We are a non-profit organization running an English school in rural Cambodia.

 - Assisting adult students

 There are 7 hour-long classes a day running from Monday to Friday - in the morning from 8 AM - 11 AM and in the afternoon from 1 PM - 5 PM.
 Volunteers usually teach about 2-3 classes per day.
 Depending on how many volunteers we have at the time, you will be teaching alone or in a pair.
-Volunteers will co-teach with Khmer teachers at the beginning but can eventually handle lessons alone if they are confident.
+Volunteers will be involving as co-teachers with Khmer teachers at the beginning but can eventually handle lessons alone if they are confident.
 The classes are organized according to the student’s ability.
 You don't need to have any previous experience of teaching since we believe that listening and communicating with various English-speakers is a great method to learn the language.
 You can either work as a main or assistant teacher.
 We work from a basic lesson structure that provides a framework so the students have consistency in their learning, as the volunteer teachers are changing on a regular basis.
 As well as teaching English in the classroom, you are welcome to use your skills and knowledge in art, music, singing, games, and sports as a way of interacting with the children.

 There are no classes on the weekends; however, we are always open and if children come to the school we usually play games and offer our time if we are available.